-Here’s what we know about ‘Sea of Thieves’
+'Sea of Thieves' hits Xbox One and PC in 2018

-Sea of Thieves is a co-operative pirate action-adventure game currently being developed for Xbox One and PC by Rare with publisher Microsoft Studios.
+Sea of Thieves is a cooperative pirate action-adventure game currently being developed for Xbox One and PC by Rare with publisher Microsoft Studios.
 Players assume the role of pirates in a shared online world full of treasure and adventure.
 They have to work together to properly crew a ship, sailing the high seas in search of swashbuckling fun.

-First revealed at E3 2015, relatively little has been shown so far, with snippets of alpha gameplay emerging in the subsequent months.
+First revealed at E3 2015, relatively little has been shown so far, with snippets of alpha gameplay emerging in the subsequent months before Microsoft gave an extended look at the game during its E3 2017 show.
 Below we’ve compiled everything that we know so far about the game, compiled primarily from Gamescom hands-on impressions, developer interviews, and official videos.
 We will update this piece as more information arrives.

 Pirates and ships